rilieo/oogle-unphotos/README.md

 ## Overview

 Oh no!
-Unfortunately, the photo storage service that you downloaded from the dark web, Oogle Unphoto, just broke up your uploaded photo into tiny scrambled pieces.
-You can no longer make out what your photo even was.
+Unfortunately, the photo storage service that you downloaded from the dark web, Oogle Unphoto, just broke up your uploaded photos into tiny scrambled pieces.
+Instead of seeing all your photos, you see a bunch of tile puzzles that you now have to solve.
+So sad.

-Oogle Unphoto is a web app that stores the photos that you upload.
-The catch is that once the user's photos are uploaded to this photo storage app, their photos are cropped into a 3x3 grid of tiles, scrambling the tiles into a puzzle format.
-Users can register for an account, login to their account, and view the photos they uploaded.
-In order to restore the original state of their photo, they have to rearrange the tiles into the correct spot.
+Oogle Unphoto is a web app that stores the photos that you upload...but life isn't fair.
+Once the user's photos are uploaded to this photo storage app, the photos are cropped into a 3x3 grid, scrambling the pieces into a tile puzzle.
+Like any other photo storage app, users can register for an account, login to their account, and view the photos they uploaded.
+To restore each photo to its original form, users must rearrange the tiles until every piece is in the correct spot.

+This app combines the convenience of photo storage with the fun of interactive puzzles, adding an element of challenge to simply viewing and organizing photos.
+Users who successfully reassemble their images can gain both the satisfaction of solving a puzzle and the reward of viewing their complete photo.

 ## Data Model